ichko/ai/03_n_queens/readme.md

-# Домашно 3
+# Homework
-Разположете N царици на дъска NxN, така че да не се бият.
+Place N queens no NxN board, so that they are not conflicting.

-Използвайте алгоритъма MinConflicts за решение на задачата.
+Use MinConflicts to solve this problem.

 ---

-Изискване - да работи за `N=10 000` (при решаването на задачата със DFS, задачата не върви за N по-голямо от 100);
+It should work for `N=10 000` (when solved with DFS, no solution is found for N > 100);

-## Вход
+## Input
-цяло число N - броя на цариците, които да се разположат.
+Integer N - the number of the queens.

-## Изход
+## Output
-изведете на стандартния изход игралната дъска като обозначите царица със `*` а празна клетка със `_`
+Print to the std output the board marking the queens with  `*` and empty cells with `_`